aranair/aranair.github.io/source/posts/2017-08-20-golang-telegram-bot-migrations-cronjobs-and-refactors.html.markdown

       - timer
 ```

-I've also setup Godep to deal with external package version control.
-So the Dockerfile would have
+I've also setup [Godep][godep] to deal with external package version control.
+It does a simple job -
+save the external packages into the vendor folder so that they can be restored easily the next time.

-just one package to grab and restore all the package locally, instead of getting it via `go get`.
+That way, the Dockerfile would have just one package to grab and restore all the package locally,
+instead of getting all of them via `go get`.
+Other than that, the Dockerfile basically remains

-The Dockerfile basically remains unchanged other than the Godep stuff and moving the entrypoint
-from before into the docker-compose instead.
+unchanged other than the Godep stuff and moving the entrypoint from before into the docker-compose
+instead.

 ```
 FROM golang:1.6

 ADD configs.toml /go/bin/
 ADD . /go/src/github.com/aranair/remindbot
 WORKDIR /go/src/github.com/aranair/remindbot